-4.4.4 Reasonable Alternative Plan Assessment
+4.4.5 Reasonable Alternative Plan Assessment

 SEA Regulation 12(2) requires the identification, description and evaluation of "the likely significant effects on the environment of implementing the plan or programme, and reasonable alternatives taking into account the objectives and the geographical scope of the plan or programme".
-The EC guidance on the SEA Directive discusses possible interpretations of handling 'reasonable alternatives'.
+The EC guidance37 on the SEA Directive discusses possible interpretations of handling 'reasonable alternatives'.
 It states that "The alternatives chosen should be realistic.
 Part of the reason for studying alternatives is to find ways of reducing or avoiding the significant adverse effects of the proposed plan or programme.
-Part of the reason for studying alternatives is to find ways of reducing or avoiding the significant adverse effects of the proposed plan or programme.
-Part of the reason for studying alternatives is to find ways of reducing or avoiding the significant adverse effects of the proposed plan or programme.
 Part of the reason for studying alternatives is to find ways of reducing or avoiding the significant adverse effects of the proposed plan or programme".
-Echoing this, Government guidance of the SEA states "Only reasonable, realistic and relevant alternatives need to be put forward.
+Echoing this, Government guidance38 of the SEA states "Only reasonable, realistic and relevant alternatives need to be put forward.
 It is helpful if they are sufficiently distinct to enable meaningful comparisons to be made of the environmental implications of each".
 It is an area of plan making that has received considerable scrutiny and challenge.